CS3219-AY2324S1/ay2324s1-course-assessment-g51/k8/README.md

   http://localhost:<forwarded port of postgre-headless>
 ```

+## FAQ

+#### 1. Why do I need to port forward locally?
+Everything is running in a K8 cluster.
+Forwarding ports allows network traffic to flow from pods inside the cluster to your localhost machine

+#### 2. Why K8 is done?
+K8 allows us to specify exactly the resources we want and we can scale very easily.
+However, there is much more boilerplate compared to running containers using docker compose

+#### 3. I noticed that my system resources is used alot.
+Is K8 using too much?
+Docker Desktop is actually using a lot of resource by default!
+For windows users, please check out how to reduce docker desktop resources by modifying the wsl2 file.
+For mac users, please adjust the resources given to docker desktop in the settings page.

+#### 4. How much resources is K8 using locally?
+CPU is about 5% of 2 Cores and RAM is about 300MB

 ## Common K8 terminologies

 - K8: An abbreviation for Kubernetes, an open-source container orchestration platform.